 Diagnosing Penis Cancer

-Penile cancer is a rare cancer and mostly diagnosed in men over 60 years old and those who are uncircumcised.
+Penile cancer is a rare cancer and mostly seen in men over 60 years old, smokers and those who are uncircumcised.
 A biopsy from the lesion will confirm the cancer.
 Any lymph node enlargement in the groin also needs to be biopsied to confirm if the cancer has spread there.
+MRI or CT scan is needed to confirm the stage of the cancer.

 Early treatment gives the best chance for cure.
 The options are: